 I saw this and confirmed that yes, I reached out to WP, and no, they wouldn’t speak to me:

-At this point, and not before, it was physically possible for a person to have watched the whole Sarah Z video, if they had started on nebula and watched the whole thing non-stop.
-I just thought that was interesting.
+At this point, and not before, it was physically possible for a person to have watched the whole Sarah Z video, if they had started on Nebula and watched the whole thing non-stop.

 Around this time I also started getting warnings.
-Apparently Aysha put a hit out on me over my tweet.
+Apparently Aysha put a hit out on me over my reply-tweet to my pal CheshireCreeper’s question.
 No, really.

 This is a practice called dogpiling, a form of targeted online harassment where a large, popular account directs their following to insult, attack, or doxx a victim.
 Wikipedia notes the term became popular during the gamergate controversy, where it was popular practice to dogpile feminists or just women with any online following, in order to pressure them into shutting up.

-It is a grotesque, awful thing to do, and this is an incredibly overt instance of it, with the actual instruction “go get this bitch”, calling me a “FUCKING STAL(K)ER”.
+It is an ugly, abusive thing to do, and this is an incredibly overt instance of it, with the actual instruction “go get this bitch”, calling me a “FUCKING STAL(K)ER”.
 (When you are very angry, sometimes it is hard to find your up arrow key.)
 I’ll also note here that after Aysha posted this, I did in fact get threats, but I won’t go into detail about that here as it’s nothing more than you’d expect from an attack of this magnitude.

 Now, I was originally stunned to see this.
 Aysha was a high-profile person in the community, surely she wouldn’t just overtly do this?
-I had to check for myself before I reacted further, so I looked up the discord server and dropped in.
-Sure enough, yep, it was real.
+I had to verify it for myself before I reacted further — it would be negligent of me to react without verifying, but it’d be irresponsible not to react, so I had to verify it.
+So, I looked up the discord server and dropped in.
+Sure enough, yep, the campaign was real.
 I tried to ask what was going on but I was, of course, kicked out immediately.

 But, while I was there, I took a screenshot for myself.

-Fortunately this helped me get out ahead of it slightly.
+Fortunately this helped me get out ahead of it slightly, since it was now obvious what the dogpilers were doing and why.
 There’s also a small thread under there about how the accusations made against me don’t make any sense and seem to just be utterly baseless name-calling, as you’d expect.

 Apparently after I exposed her threat she deleted it (and maybe even parts of the server), but I can’t say for sure.
 I don’t know if she made the threat in a panic and immediately regretted it, or if she really did mean to be as malicious as possible but later realized there might be more blowback than she wanted.
 She hasn’t contacted me or said anything either way.
-If I hurt someone and regretted it, I would make some attempt to apologise.
+Me, if I hurt someone and regretted it, I would make some attempt to apologize.
 De-escalate, that’s the important thing.
-She didn’t do that, which is disappointing.
+She didn’t do that.

 Around this time, people have actually finished the Sarah video and some reply to Aysha’s original request to summarize the video for her: